PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 operator report is not generated for this model.
 Inference remains strictly single-process.

-`encoder.onnx` remains a missing-report model for a narrower, explicit reason.
-Unlike `new_encoder.onnx`, its 24 GridSample image tensors retain dynamic spatial dimensions (`unk__*`) derived from the `spatial_shapes` input.
-The built-in GridSample decomposition requires static batch, channel, and input spatial dimensions, so conversion correctly preserves functionality through the `ONNX_GRIDSAMPLE` custom-op fallback.
-The evaluation control builder now also handles this graph form: when no feature Split sizes exist, it derives a spatial pyramid from the known sequence length only if the non-degenerate factorization is unique.
-For sequence length `11097` and four levels this is `[[72,116],[36,58],[18,29],[9,15]]`; ambiguous totals remain untouched.
-This allows ONNX Runtime evaluation to proceed, after which explicit evaluation reports the expected unresolved custom op.
-Default `-cotof` continues to skip that unsupported runtime comparison and retains error signature `603ca474b8eee210cb3bb2df39bb20791becc95c66d60a1ec68e1a8a2744c109`.
+`encoder.onnx` is also promoted from a missing report to a pass.
+Unlike `new_encoder.onnx`, its 24 GridSample image tensors retain runtime spatial dimensions derived from `spatial_shapes`.
+The TensorFlow-free dynamic rank-4 GridSample lowering reads N/C/H/W with `SHAPE`, flattens the NHWC image once, and builds runtime batch/spatial gather indices for bilinear or nearest interpolation.
+Zeros and border padding and both align-corners modes are supported without fabricating static dimensions or retaining an `ONNX_GRIDSAMPLE` custom op.
+Sequential verification compares its only output with no skip at `max_abs=1.9293278455734253e-05`, RMSE `2.1648828175950605e-07`, and cosine similarity `0.9999999999964916`.

 `fasterrcnn_resnet50_fpn.onnx` is promoted from a missing report to a pass.
 `LoweringContext.ensure_tensor()` previously expanded a producer-confirmed